stianlik/elgg-phpunit-example/README.md

 can probably do not need `install.php`, it is included so that you don't have to worry about installing Elgg and activate the plugin manually.

+## Unit testing

+This setup is not required for pure unit testing, however it can be useful for code that use some of Elgg API directly.

+## Integration testing

+This plugin supports integration testing with Elgg by including the core in PHPUnit bootstrap script.
+This can be useful if you need to verify that your code interacts correctly with the Elgg data model and similar.

+## Usage

 1. Install Elgg

 2. Clone this repository into Elggs plugin directory